lucidsoftware/terraform-aws-lucid-aws-import/modules/bastion-role/README.md

 # Lucid AWS Import Bastion Role Module

+This module is only required for Org Level Import.

 This module should be set up in the bastion account (or the management/root account if you choose to not have a separate bastion account).